Journal of Energy & Natural Resources Law (JERL)

 Writing for JERL

-The Editors welcome the submission of articles that illuminate legal problems or issues currently faced by governments, companies and international organisations by setting them within their general legal, economic or political context.
+The Editor welcomes the submission of articles that illuminate legal problems or issues currently faced by governments, companies and international organisations by setting them within their general legal, economic or political context.
 Of particular interest are articles that record the actual experience of lawyers resolving practical problems or developing legal devices or techniques, as well as those from academics contributing the fruits of their research into larger issues of law, economics or politics.

 The Journal is published quarterly, with the cut-off for submissions being approximately 12 weeks ahead of an issue's cover date.
 The word limit for submissions is 10,000 words.